When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Hotspot Shield offers various ways to get help when facing technical difficulties.
 Here's an overview of what you can expect:

-• Frequently Asked Questions: You can find answers to basic questions in Hotspot Shield’s FAQ section, which in our experience, is pretty easy to navigate.
+- Hotspot Shield Support Center: You can find answers to basic questions in Hotspot Shield's Support Center, which, in our experience, is pretty easy to navigate.
 This section covers various categories, including general support, payments, and subscriptions.
-And yes, you can access the FAQ section in the app, but it will redirect you to the website to navigate through it.
+And yes, you can access the Support Center in the app, but it will redirect you to the website for more in-depth information.

-• Email Support: If you need help, you’re also allowed to submit an official support ticket.
+- Email Support: If you need help, you can submit an official support ticket or email [email protected].
 The VPN team typically responds within 48 hours.
-This option may not be as quick as the live chat feature, but it's still useful to resolve a technical issue.
+This option may not be as quick as the live chat feature, but it's still useful for resolving technical issues.

 Pricing

-• 1-Month Plan: For $12.99 per month, you'll gain access to over 3,000+ servers in 80+ countries, with unlimited data and bandwidth.
+- 1-Month Plan: For $12.99 per month, you'll gain access to 1,800+ servers in 80+ countries, with unlimited data and bandwidth.
 You can connect up to 10 devices simultaneously and have an ad-free experience.
 This plan also includes a 45-day money-back guarantee and 24/7 live chat support.
-The Premium Monthly plan is a great choice for frequent travelers or those who want to try the service before fully committing to it.

-• 1-Year Plan: For $95.88 per year (equivalent to $7.99 per month), the yearly plan gives you the same benefits as the monthly plan but at a lower price.
+- 1-Year Plan: For $95.99 per year (equivalent to $7.99 per month), the yearly plan gives you the same benefits as the monthly plan but at a lower price.
 By paying for a year in advance, you can save 38% compared to the monthly plan.
-The Premium Yearly plan is perfect for users who want to commit to a long-term subscription and save money.

 Is Hotspot Shield Free?